 People particularly sensitive to ozone include:

 People with lung diseases, such as asthma, chronic bronchitis, and emphysema will generally experience more serious health effects at lower ozone levels.

 Children are at higher risk from ozone exposure because they often play outdoors in summer when ozone levels are higher and their lungs are still developing.

 Older adults may be more affected by ozone exposure, possibly because they are more likely to have pre-existing lung disease.

 Active people of all ages who exercise or work outdoors have higher exposure to ozone than people who are less active.

 Some healthy people may experience health effects at lower ozone levels than the average person even though they have none of the risk factors listed above.
 There may be a genetic basis for this increased sensitivity.

 Understanding Ozone Health Advisory Levels

 Good (0–54 ppb) No cautionary statement.

 Moderate (55–70 ppb) Unusually sensitive people should consider reducing prolonged or heavy exertion outdoors.

-Active children and adults, and people with lung disease, such as asthma, should reduce prolonged or heavy exertion outdoors.
+Unhealthy for Sensitive Groups (71–85 ppb) Children, older adults, active people, and people with lung disease (such as asthma) should reduce prolonged or heavy exertion outdoors.

 Unhealthy (86–105 ppb)

-Active children and adults, and people with lung disease, such as asthma, should avoid all outdoor exertion.
-Everyone else, especially children, should avoid prolonged or heavy exertion outdoors.
+Very Unhealthy (106+ ppb) Children, older adults, active people, and people with lung disease (such as asthma) should avoid all outdoor exertion.
+Everyone else should avoid prolonged or heavy exertion outdoors.